JINJINT/MABtest/README.md

 # MABtest

 An open-source package for online experiments using Multi-armed bandits.
-For questions, contact the author jinjin(at)Andrew(dot)cmu(dot)edu.
+For questions, contact the author jinjin(at)andrew(dot)cmu(dot)edu.

 ## List of algorithms